alexnguyenn/today-alex-learned-cra/README.md

 A simple React app to help me keep track of my notes (programming-related).
 An alternative to messaging to myself in Slack :sweat_smile:

-The app is deployed to Surge [todayalexlearned.surge.sh](https://todayalexlearned.surge.sh).
+The app is deployed to Surge at [todayalexlearned.surge.sh](https://todayalexlearned.surge.sh).
 Bootstrapped via [CRA](https://github.com/facebook/create-react-app).

 Main tools used: